The interactions of people with the natural world generate different landscapes.

-It provides a description of the methods that archaeologists employ to collect data to study past landscape dynamics, with a special focus on field recording methods, spatial data modelling with digital techniques, and interpretation of human ecology.
+The course provides a description of the methods that archaeologists employ to collect data to study past landscape dynamics, with a special focus on field recording methods, temporality, and spatial data modelling with digital techniques.

 This course also explores geomorphological and visibility factors and modern land-use impact affecting the preservation and detection of traces in the field, on which archaeologists base their analysis of past human landscapes.

-Several basic definitions of human ecology and landscape archaeology will be addressed and practised during this course such as the terms space, scale, territory, palimpsest, pattern, model, spatial archaeology, archaeological record, site distribution mapping, locational analysis, GIS, field survey, remote sensing, geophysics, cartography, geography, geomorphology, topography, interdisciplinary, impact, sustainability, and cultural resource management.
+Several basic definitions of landscape archaeology will be addressed and practiced during this course such as the terms space, scale, territory, palimpsest, pattern, model, spatial archaeology, archaeological record, site distribution mapping, locational analysis, GIS, field survey, remote sensing, geophysics, cartography, geography, geomorphology, topography, interdisciplinary, impact, sustainability, and cultural resource management.

 Students will delve into the pros and cons of different ways of approaching data to study past landscape dynamics by combining the study of first-hand literature with the practical experience of working with different (digital) datasets in case studies.